MEXICO ANNUAL REPORT 2024

 Positive narrative and unlikely networks

-At the Integrity Summit, we closed the circle of interconnection between two of our programs when Susana Montañez received the Integrity Icon award—having been the one who, alongside Dolores de León, fought for her freedom.
-Dolores mobilized the community that Susana serves at the Public Defender’s Office in Nuevo León, gathering nearly a thousand votes in the process.
+Integrity Summit 2024 marked a full circle moment: two of our programs, Integrity Icon and Voice2Rep became intertwined when Susana Montañez received the Integrity Icon award—herself having been the one who, alongside Dolores de León, fought for her freedom.
+Dolores, one of the voices of our past Voice2Rep process, mobilized the community that Susana serves at the Public Defender’s Office in Nuevo León, gathering nearly a thousand votes in the process.

 When Dolores de León was unjustly incarcerated, Susana committed to designing a defense strategy that not only secured her release but also spurred the creation of the Women’s Defense Unit in the state.
 Although the prosecution appealed and the case escalated to the federal level, Susana emerged victorious again, setting two historic precedents for gender justice in Mexico.